cs10/su25/_projects/project6-proposals.md

 - Robot/AI player: Depending on the game, this could be a good fit, or too complex.
 An AI player for chess or Go would be too complex.
 - Games like Pong, Tic-Tac-Toe, Guess the word, Hangman, dress-up games, point and click games would not be complex enough and are NOT ALLOWED.
 - Games like Angry Birds, Balloons Tower Defense, or Need for Speed would likely be too complex.
-- Games previously implemented in Projects are not allowed (because you’ve already done them).
+- Games previously implemented in Projects or in other classes are not allowed (because you’ve already done them).
 - Use of generative AI is NOT allowed.

-Don’t be worried if you really like a project idea but think it may be too complex, or not complex enough — that’s the purpose of having a proposal and proposal review process, so you can work with a TA to get your project complexity into the right range!
+Don’t be worried if you really like a project idea but think it may be too complex, or not complex enough — that’s the purpose of having a proposal and proposal review process, so you can work with staff to get your project complexity into the right range!

 When considering what your project is, and how you plan to implement it, see if you can figure out a solution or a structure for a solution first, before defaulting to what you’ve seen done before!
 A few gauges for the complexity of the kinds of solutions we’re looking for are: coming up with logic to check for four-in-a-row in Connect 4 or recreating Flappy Bird in Snap!

 Of course, there’s a range of project complexity that falls into the “accepted proposal” range.
 Here are a few examples.

 - [The Chrome Dinosaur Game:](https://chromedino.com/)
-    - Feature 1: TWO DIFFERENT OBSTACLES
+    - Feature 1: Dynamic G/UI
         - Randomly generated shrubs and pterodactyls appear on the screen as obstacles.
-        - Obstacles NEED to be traveling at different speeds (otherwise project will not be complex enough)
+        - Obstacles traveling at different speeds (otherwise project will not be complex enough)
+        - Stages or characters move or change with user control
+        - Scoreboards
+        - Colors + Sound
+        - E.G LOSE : skull you die! + scary noise
-    - Feature 2: The game ends when the dinosaur runs into an object.
+    - Feature 2: Algorithm
+        - An algorithm that should manage board / display
+        - What is the win/lose condition?
 - [Mancala:](https://www.mathplayground.com/mancala.html)
+    - Feature 1: Board Representation / Data Structures
+        - Using lists / data structures to represent board.
-    - Feature 1: When a player chooses a group of marbles, those marbles get distributed around the board, picking up more marbles when the last one falls on a non-empty hole
+        - When a player chooses a group of marbles, those marbles get distributed around the board, picking up more marbles when the last one falls on a non-empty hole
+    - Feature 2: Algorithm
+        - An algorithm that controls game.
-    - Feature 2: Game over when all marbles are in the two goals, winner is the one with more marbles
+        - What is the win/lose condition?
+Game over when all marbles are in the two goals, winner is the one with more marbles.
 - [Doodle Jump:](http://poki.com/en/g/doodle-jump)
+    - Feature 1: Dynamic GUI
+        - Randomly generated platforms
+        - Stages or enemies move or change
-    - Feature 1: Doodle jumps continuously, moving higher up in the sky as he lands on bouncing platforms that continuously move downwards
+        - Doodle jumps continuously, moving higher up in the sky as he lands on bouncing platforms that continuously move downwards
+        - Scoreboards
+        - Colors + Sound
+    - Feature 2: Algorithm
+        - An algorithm that controls game.
-    - Feature 2: Game ends when Doodle falls off the screen
+        - What is the win/lose condition?
+Game ends when Doodle falls off the screen
 - [Bubble Shooter (Difficult):](http://www.shooter-bubble.com/)
+    - Feature 1: OOP
+        - Makes up for the lack of GUI
+        - Messaging passing
+        - Algorithms/Randomizer
-    - Feature 1: Computer will generate randomly colored bubbles that players can shoot
+        - Computer will generate randomly colored bubbles that players can shoot
+    - Feature 2: Algorithms / Data Structures
-    - Feature 2: If the program detects groups of the same color, it will delete them.
+        - If the program detects groups of the same color, it will delete them.

 Other projects that fit complexity requirements that students have done in the past include: Frogger, Checkers, Flappy Bird, Snake, Chutes & Ladders, various puzzle games, various board games, data science analysis, Battleship, and chatbots.

+We also encourage you to be creative.
+Make your own ideas.
+A good rule of thumb is that your project should always progress, move towards a goal, or be dynamic.

 ## Technical Requirements